tweag/nickel/notes/lossless-ast-parsing.md

 [rust-analyzer][rust-analyzer] project.

 Of course, rust-analyzer is greatly benefited by a lossless concrete syntax tree.
-To this extend they created two libraries specifically for this purpose. [rowan][rowan] and [ungrammar][ungrammar].
+To this extent they created two libraries specifically for this purpose. [rowan][rowan] and [ungrammar][ungrammar].

 Rowan is a library specifically created to represent (lossless) concrete syntax